Wellness center

 • Supporting the breakdown of disorganized scar tissue and small calcium deposits.

 These signals tell your body to treat the area as a fresh injury and start a more efficient repair process.
+Clinical reviews note that shockwaves can jump-start the body's ability to regenerate new tissue, especially in injuries that have not responded to rest or physical therapy.
 Over time, the tissue structure becomes stronger and more flexible instead of thick, tight, and painful.

 How Shockwave Therapy Reduces Pain